JoseMachado-CE/CineShow/README.md

 ### Navigation bar

 * **Plan**
-I want to include a navigation bar which will be sticky top.
-The customer will have the experience of having the navbar whichever the way they go.
-It give a facility to go to different areas on the website without going to the top of the page with a normal navbar.
-On small screens the navbar collapses making the customer experience smoothier.
+The plan for the navigation bar was to make it sticky on the top of the page.
+This same navbar would also collapse once the screen would get smaller such as tablets and phones screens.

 * **Implementation**
-The whole navbar structure has been taken from bootstrap which makes it better displayed on different screens.
-I have used also css to overwrite a few bits of code in order to make what I wanted.
+The entire navbar structure has been picked up from bootstrap.
+This choice has been made in order to make the project easygoing and easy once the screens turned into small screens.

 * **Test**
-To test it I have opened the website on different browsers just to see if the navbar would not get off.
-I also changed the size of the screen using inspect just to see if the navbar would change according to the size of the screen.
-It was also checked the hambuguer button when the screen had been displayed on mobile screens.
+To test this I have opened the website in different browsers to see whether the navbar would brake.
+I also changed the size of the screen using inspect to also see whether the navbar would be off.

 * **Result**
-The navigation bar shows nicely like expected on all browsers and devices.
-I had to notice that the Navigation bar when collapsed and turning into the hamburguer button was a bit too close to the edge of the page so, I had to move it a bit to the left to make better the user experience.
-All the link was working as well.
+After all tests I could realize that the navbat would not brake.
+All different types of browsers and sizes of screens have been tested and the navbar would easy expand on large screen and it would easy collapse on small screens.

 * **Verdict**
 The test has passed all the criteria and works like planned.

 ### Modals
 * **Plan**
-I want to implement 2 modals which are when a customer click on the button "join in" the button takes the customer to a diferent page where the customer could fill out all their details and then proceed with the registration.
-The other modal would be a feedback to the customer in case they fill out the forms not properly.
+I wanted to implement 2 modals where the first of them would be the client fills out their details in a form and then to have a robot chat where it could answer the client straight away.

 * **Implementation**
-I do not have the proper skills to add these changes I believe.
-I had to be trained on JS in order to have this feedback to the customer and I believe that I had to know some type of back end and cloud in order to create this sign up area for the customer.
-I did use bootstrap to link the "join in" button on the website to take the customer to the contact form area.
+The website has a contact form where the user can easily fill their information and even get emails back from the website owner.
+Although, I believe I do not have enough skills to come up with a robot to respond the users straigh away.

 * **Test**
 I have tested the modal on various devices and browsers.